benranderson/wtgui/docs/wtgui_spec.rst

 ======================================
- WTGUI Program specification
+ WTGUI Program Specification
 ======================================

 Description
 -----------
-WTGUI streamlines the process of carrying out wall thickness calculations in accordance with PD 8010-2. and provides a means of storing past calculations.
+WTGUI streamlines the process of carrying out wall thickness calculations in accordance with PD 8010-2 and provides a means of persisting a database of previous calculations.

 Functionality Required
 ----------------------

 The program must:

+* provide a UI for reading, updating and appending data to the CSV file
 * allow all relevant, valid input data to be entered, as per PD8010-2 requirements
 * append entered input data to a CSV file
   - The CSV file must have a filename of wt_data_CURRENTDATE.csv, where CURRENTDATE is the date of the calculation in ISO format (Year-month-day)
-  - The CSV file must have all the fields as per the chart
+  - The CSV file must have all required input parameters
 * enforce correct datatypes per field
+* prevent running the calculation when errors are present

 The program should try, whenever possible, to: